 Pastoral care is the provision of care and guidance for students, staff, and families, as well as access to appropriate support services.
 It involves many activities, but the focus of our pastoral care at Rehoboth is student and staff welfare.
-In the Secondary School, Year 8-10 Form classes are small “pastoral care” groups, and Form teachers are the people who will maintain a general oversight of your child.
+In the Secondary school, Year 8-10 Form classes are small “pastoral care” groups, and Form teachers are the people who will maintain a general oversight of your child.
 The Form teacher is also the person to contact initially if you have any general enquiries, comments, and so on about your child’s progress.
 In Year 11 and 12, students are divided into two Form groups who meet for Seminars in Christian Perspectives.

 Complementary to your child’s class teachers, our Chaplaincy program is an important element of pastoral care at the Rehoboth.
 This program is assisted by Government funding who provide some funding for chaplains in both Government and Non-Government schools.
 Our Chaplains play an important role in realising the whole-child philosophy we have for students, vital for nurturing not only their academic progress, but their spiritual, physical, emotional, and social development as well.

 Mr Wayne Blennerhassett joined Rehoboth in 2014 as Chaplain and stepped into the additional role of VET Services Coordinator in 2020.
 Mr Blennerhassett has a background working in a wide range of Social Work settings.
-As a past Rehoboth student, and his own children currently attend the College.
-Combine this with his previous experience as a social worker, he is uniquely qualified for the Chaplain’s role at Rehoboth.
-While he is not directly involved in religious education in the classroom, he is able to offer mentoring, advice, comfort, direction, and purpose to students, families, and staff members.
+As a past Rehoboth student and parent, he has a unique understanding of Rehoboth’s goal of partnering with parents for the benefit of their children.
+He is able to offer mentoring, advice, support, direction, and conversations about purpose to students, families, and staff members.
 Mr Blennerhassett is actively involved in many of the College activities, allowing him to integrate Chaplaincy with the routine aspects of College life in an organic way.